Codeception/Codeception/docs/modules/Db.md

 Just put it in ``` tests/_data ``` dir (by default) and specify path to it in config.
 Next time after database is cleared all your data will be restored from dump.
 Don't forget to include CREATE TABLE statements into it.

+Performance may dramatically change when using SQLite file database storage.
+Consider converting your database into SQLite3 format with one of [provided tools](http://www.sqlite.org/cvstrac/wiki?p=ConverterTools).
+While using SQLite database not recreated from SQL dump, but a database file is copied itself.
+So database repopulation is just about copying file.

+Supported and tested databases are:

+* MySQL
+* SQLite (only file)
+* PostgreSQL

+Supported but not tested.

+* MSSQL
+* Orcale

+Connection is done by database Drivers, which are stored in Codeception\Util\Driver namespace.
+Check out drivers if you get problems loading dumps and cleaning databases.

 ## Config